-Memories with interface תקשורת Particularly wide ones that are built on the graphic core graphics card chassis may become much more popular in the near future
+Memories with a very wide interface that are built on the graphic core graphics card chassis may become much more popular in the near future

 With all due respect to the "GDDR5 The good old ones that are in their place, and that Micron is trying to keep alive for at least the end of the decade - it's hard to argue that modern HBM (High Bandwidth Memory) memories are something we want to see more and more in future hardware products, with limited power consumption potential And significantly higher working speeds in compact dimensions several times over, thanks to the combination on a dense silicone interposer substrate alongside the processing core with which they work.